Policies > P614: UNIVERSITY PURCHASING & CONTRACT ADMINISTRATION

 - Individuals may not enter into financial agreements on behalf of the University (other than those who hold procurement cards).
 Those who purport to bind the University to financial commitments without prior authorization are violating State law and University policy.
 They may be subject to the imposition of discipline, including discharge, and may also bear personal financial responsibility for any liabilities that result from these unauthorized actions.

 - Unless released for purchase by the preferred source, when a commodity or service is available in the "form, function and utility" required by the University, the purchase must be considered from an approved NYS preferred source vendor.

 - Departments are strongly encouraged to purchase supplies and materials from certified NYS Minority and Woman Owned Business Enterprises whenever possible.

 - Price reasonableness and justification for selection are required for all procurements singularly or combined above $0.00 (Zero)

 - Departments should consider their annual total expenditures for all supplies and services at the beginning of the fiscal year so that unintentional, small dollar split purchases are not requested.

-- Working in conjunction with Procurement staff, it is the user department's responsibility to develop/establish procedures which monitor contractor performance, and to notify the Procurement dept when the contractor is not meeting contractual requirements.
+- Working in conjunction with Procurement staff, it is the user department's responsibility to develop/establish procedures which monitor contractor performance, and to notify the Procurement Dept when the contractor is not meeting contractual requirements.

-- The department is responsible for notifying the vendors as well as the Procurement department of any defects or improprieties in the goods or services or the invoice, within five days of receipt.
+- The user department is responsible for notifying the vendors as well as the Procurement department of any defects or improprieties in the goods or services or the invoice, within five days of receipt.